-Keep patio container plants well watered and feed with a liquid fertiliser every fortnight.
+- Keep patio container plants well watered and feed with a liquid fertiliser every fortnight.

+- Stake tall or top-heavy dahlias and lilies to prevent wind and rain damage.
 Dead-head lilies for a better flower display next year.

-Cut back herbs now to encourage a new flush of tasty leaves you can harvest before the frost.
+- Cut back herbs now to encourage a new flush of tasty leaves you can harvest before the frost.

-Take cuttings of your favourite tender perennials such as pelargoniums and fuchsia to propagate them for next year.
+- Take cuttings of your favourite tender perennials such as pelargoniums and fuchsia to propagate them for next year.

 In the vegetable garden